kristi/pathify/README.md

     export EDITOR="vim"

-You can also manually call an editor
+You can also manually edit an environment

     vim ~/.pathify/fluffy